Mexican Radio: Critical reception

 In 1983 Jim Sullivan of The Boston Globe called "Mexican Radio" a "mildly warped tune...with irresistibly catchy melody lines," and Moira McCormick of Billboard magazine called it an "intriguingly quirky single" in 1985.
 Smash Hits thought that the instrumentation resembled music from the Doors despite the synth-heavy arrangement.
 In 2012 Rolling Stone said "it's a pretty unconventional pop song, but it's extremely catchy.
 NPR referred to "Mexican Radio" as "such a wonderfully weird song" and "one of the most compelling, memorable sing-alongs ever" in 2020.

 The song gained cult status and was often played on radio stations featuring punk and new wave music.
-Being the only single by Wall of Voodoo to reach the top 100 in the US, "Mexican Radio" is considered a one-hit wonder.
+Being the only single by Wall of Voodoo to reach the top 100 in the US, the band is considered a one-hit wonder.

 Ridgway, who left Wall of Voodoo in 1983 to embark on a solo career, told Mix magazine in 2005: "The 'one-hit wonder' status of 'Mexican Radio' is not something to be ashamed of.
 Obviously, it's not all the band was about, and it's possible the light from it blinded some people from hearing other things the band did, but it exposed a lot of people to our music who probably wouldn't have heard it — and maybe because of it, after Wall of Voodoo I was lucky enough to continue to write songs and make music.
 If there wasn't a 'Mexican Radio,' you probably wouldn't be talking to me now."